How to Start Seeds Indoors

 Sowing the Seeds

-- Create the soil blocks and or fill the pots with soil mix
+1. Create the soil blocks or fill the pots with soil mix.

-- Optional – cover the soil with a lid to keep the moisture in.
-If you don’t have a lid, you may have to mist the seeds daily to them keep moist.
+5. Optional – cover the soil with a lid or plastic wrap to keep the moisture in.
+If you don’t cover the soil, you’ll probably have to mist the seeds daily to them keep moist.

 *Seeds must be kept moist for the duration of the germination process.
 Mist the soil as needed.
 Some seeds require cold stratification and/or light in order to germinate.